Rainor23/SMB_Inspector/README.md

 Disclaimer.
 This tool should only be used on networks that you have authorisation to scan.
 It is illegal to scan networks without authorisation, and I will not be help responsible for your use of this tool.

+This tool is still in active development and I would probably not recommend using it unless it is for a CTF.

 TODO:
 Use Threads for Async tasks. e,g, each host has its own thread.